PrivacEye: Privacy-Preserving Head-Mounted Eye Tracking Using Egocentric Scene Image and Eye Movement Features: Experiments

 \subsubsection{\textit{SVM-Eye} and \textit{SVM-Combined}}

-For the SVM classifiers using only eye movement features (\textit{SVM-Eye}) or the combination of eye movement and CNN features (\textit{SVM-Combined}), we standardised the training data (zero mean, unit variance) for the person-specific and leave-one-person-out cross validation before training the classifiers.
-The test data was standardised with the same parameters as the training data.
+The SVM classifiers use only eye movement features (\textit{SVM-Eye}) or the combination of eye movement and CNN features (\textit{SVM-Combined}).
+We standardised the training data (zero mean, unit variance) for the person-specific and leave-one-person-out cross validation before training the classifiers, and used the same parameters for the test data.